 - In D.Gray-Man, Allen had to pay off his master's debt as a child.
 He often spent the exact amount of money on food directly afterward.

-- Spider-Man does this around the time of Secret Wars II; he takes a notebook from a building that the Beyonder had turned to gold and he exactly uses up the notebook's value for Aunt May.
+- Spider-Man: Spider-Man does this around the time of Secret Wars II; he takes a notebook from a building that the Beyonder had turned to gold and he exactly uses up the notebook's value for Aunt May.

 - In the first Spider-Man movie, Peter needs a certain amount of money to buy a new car and impress MJ.
 Luckily, that's exactly how much he can win by lasting three minutes with Bonesaw in the steel cage.
 Since he knocks Bonesaw out in less than that, the promoter decides to give him a fraction of the promised reward.

 - In German comedian Otto's first movie, he has to pay a loan shark exactly 9876.50 German marks.
-During the movie, there's not just one, but many opportunities presenting to him to get exact that amount.
+During the movie, there's not just one, but many opportunities presenting to him to get exactly that amount.

 - Averted, though confusingly, in the Israeli movie Ushpizin.
 The protagonist, a Torah scholar with no income, would need 1,000 shekels to buy a particularly beautiful etrog (a fruit used on the Jewish festival of Sukkot).
 He finds himself the surprise recipient of 1,000 dollars.
 Many viewers were mystified at how someone with no money could blow the entire sum he received on an etrog, when in fact 1,000 dollars is worth three to four times as much as 1,000 shekels.
 Same number, different currency.
 The dollar is used extensively in Israel, so it's not unrealistic, but it's still confusing.